 The increase in public sanitation has most definitely contributed to a decline in disease and illness.
-However, this has also reduced exposure to many beneficial bacteria that help develop immune systems especially in small children and babies.
-The introduction of the germ theory and introduction of antibacterial soaps, sprays, and sanitizers has exploded.
+However, this has also reduced exposure to many beneficial bacteria that help develop immune systems, especially in small children and babies.
+The introduction of the germ theory and the introduction of antibacterial soaps, sprays, and sanitizers has exploded.
 Perhaps, too much of something isn’t a good thing?
 Anyone who has experienced a sugar or caffeine crash or hangover would agree!
-Some studies have even gone as far to suggest the overuse of these antibacterial products and the lack of "playing in the dirt" per se has lead to an increase in digestive issues and mood disturbances.
-Soil based organisms specifically contain stronger strains of probiotics.
+Some studies have even gone as far as to suggest the overuse of these antibacterial products and the lack of “playing in the dirt” per se has lead to an increase in digestive issues and mood disturbances.
+Soil-based organisms specifically contain stronger strains of probiotics.
 They can typically survive longer in the gut and survive the journey to the gut.
 Probiotic supplements and fermented foods have many major benefits and ensuring regular dirt exposure will increase those benefits.
-It has been discovered the microorganisms and even the worms in soil can benefit the immune system and even redirect the immune system that has gone awry in autoimmune disorders.
+It has been discovered the microorganisms and even worms in the soil can benefit the immune system and even redirect the immune system that has gone awry in autoimmune disorders.

 Babies particularly benefit from soil exposure not just because of the organisms but because of the iron present in the soil.
 Iron can be absorbed from the soil when babies are exposed to it.
 Allowing babies and young children to play in the dirt can help maintain their iron levels for a longer period as well.

 Make an effort to come into contact with dirt and soil regularly.
-Allow your kids to play in the dirt ensuring it has not been sprayed with any chemicals and is safe of harmful debris.
+Allow your kids to play in the dirt ensuring it has not been sprayed with any chemicals and is safe from harmful debris.